danielschmitz/tasks-node-knex-swagger/README.md

-# Tasks API (with nodejs, knex and swagger)
+# Tasks API (with nodejs, knex, swagger, JWT)

-A simple tasks api with nodejs, knex, joi and swagger
+A simple tasks api with nodejs, knex, joi, jwt and swagger

-Demo: TODO

 ## Install